Up, down, over, under, inside, outside are all preschool prepositions.

 And you know, these counting bears are LIFE.
 This hands-on literacy activity is the perfect way to get your child thinking and learning by doing! – the winning combination.

 Positional words are words to show placement and direction.
+Up, down, over, under, inside, and outside are all examples of preschool prepositions.

 Use positional words throughout the day:

-- In one-step directions – Put the bear ON the ladder.
+- In one-step directions – Put the bear on the ladder.

-- Giving two-step directions – Put the bear ON the ladder and then move him UP the ladder.
+- Giving two-step directions – Put the bear on the ladder and then move him up the ladder.

 You also know that we a huge fan of these counting bears.
 You have seen them in Bear Soup, Bring Home the Bears, and lots more here!